yacinecheikh/dwm/dwm/README.md

 This repository includes dwm and the modifications I made for my setup.

+The version of dwm used here is not updated with further updates from the suckless team

 I used this to patch my Xubuntu 22 light install and use dwm instead of xfce4.
 I also customized the keybindings for my [bépo](https://bepo.fr/wiki/Accueil) keyboard.